-CAMP AYS – Entering First Grade and Up in Central Indiana
+CAMP AYS – For Children Entering First Grade and Up in Central Indiana

 Join us this summer!
 Our highly trained staff will guide campers through exciting adventures every day.
 Each week of camp will revolve around a fun, new theme and might even include a field trip or swimming!
 The campers will be physically active, meet new friends and gain new experiences, all in a safe and fun environment.